rocketpowerkille/Tare/docs/BAZANTIC_INVESTIGATION.md

 no cross-unit arithmetic is performed.
 Repeated allocations are not paired by array order.
 Differences are not proof of profit, loss or a transaction.

+## Using it in Explorer

+1. Connect if the deployment requires access, then run a supported check or a saved example.
+A saved example stays historical in the explanation.
+2. In **Ask about this report**, choose a question or type up to 1500 characters.
+   Optionally attach a previous report JSON, not a raw capture.
+3. Read the transfer notice and explicitly check consent.
+Only then select **Ask with Bazantic**.
+The technical report remains available while it runs.
+4. Follow citations to the exact classified facts.
+Read the omission notice and full report as well; a bounded context is not the full report.
+5. Inspect the Recipe execution record. `complete` means structural checks passed, not that every sentence was fact-checked. `review-required` withholds an invalid answer. `unavailable` includes upstream, payment or timeout failures.

+Copy context and the external public Recipe remain separate alternatives.
+They do not automatically execute the configured pinned-report Recipe.
+A temporary reference is neither a public report permalink nor an Explorer access code.
+For exact route bodies and statuses, see the [API reference](API_REFERENCE.md).

 ## Two-service Graph path

 `graph_tare_accounting_head` retains its name and old query.
 An additive snapshot